chodak166/ddarch/README.md

 ## Restoring

-Copy given image to the device, extend the last partition to the largest possible size and verify the file system :
+Copy given image to the device, extend the last partition to the largest possible size and verify the file system:

 ```
 ddarch restore -i my_image.img -o /dev/sdx --verify